 Coreon Stokes, a junior, who recently moved from Chicago, thinks the Civil Right's Act is important and admits that he has been judged upon his race.

-"I think it has made a big impact because a lot of suffrage was going on back then and standing here, as a black male, I think that's very important for us because not only does that show freedom of speech but also it's not every day that you saw people reaching out to help each other back then.
-Also, it's not evezary day that you go to school and you're one of the two or three black people here.
+"I think it has made a big impact because a lot of suffering was going on back then and standing here, as a black male, I think that's very important for us because not only does that show freedom of speech but also it's not every day that you saw people reaching out to help each other back then.
+Also, it's not every day that you go to school and you're one of the two or three black people here.
 It's influenced me because one could probably pick me out from everybody in the school, but it gives me reason and a legacy to be a representative for my family," said Stokes.

 Discrimination is something humans may do involuntarily.
 Whether it's the color of one's skin, the clothes they're wearing, their personality or anything else for that matter.
 However, that's not to say that one cannot change that.
 Evolving and changing is a way of life.
 Even if one was raised as seeing another person less than themselves, it's likely that one day they'll wake up and realize that the outside matters no more than the inside.

 Myia Ray, a junior, has interracial parents and agrees that her parents' open-mindedness has influenced the way she sees people.

 "My mom is Indian and my dad is white.
 My mom; she's been everywhere.
 She's been around all kinds of cultures, so I'm open-minded like that naturally because of my parents.
 I don't understand why people have trouble being open-minded or why they aren't curious," said Ray.